 There are several fireworks shows scheduled around the city this week.
 The largest and most widely attended fireworks display is the Macy’s 4th of July Fireworks on the East River.
-Fireworks will be set off at 9:20 p.m. for a 25-minute show.
-Some of the best place to see the presentation include Pearl Street and Saint James Place, Montgomery Street, Cheery Street, Battery Park and the Seaport District.
+Fireworks will be set off at 9:25 p.m. for a 25-minute show.
+This year’s revelry will launch 60,000 shells and effects from five barges positioned between E. 26th and E. 40th Streets.
 Check out other fireworks displays around the city during the holiday weekend here.

 Nathan’s Hot Dog Eating Contest

 If your stomach can handle it, head over to Coney Island on July 4th for Nathan’s Famous Hot Dog Eating Contest at the corner of Surf and Stillwell Avenues on Coney Island.
-Over 30,000 spectators are expected to come out to the event.
-Last year’s men’s winner was Joey Chestnut who ate 74 hot dogs in 10 minutes.
-Miki Sodu, the women’s winner ate 37 hot dogs.
+Thousands of spectators are expected to come out to the event.
+Last year’s men’s winner was Joey Chestnut who ate 63 hot dogs in 10 minutes.
+Miki Sodu, the women’s winner ate 42 hot dogs.
 Check out the Nathan’s website for more info.

 Public Transportation and Closures